sean-gugler/DeathmazeFairPlay/SPOILERS.md

 Instead, it is now a "magic door" and the jar comes pre-filled with black paint.
 Painting the door turns it into a real one.
 This references a trope from early comedy cartoons.
 Even if the player is not familiar with the trope, the hints of calling it a "magic door", coloring it brightly, and finding black paint should be enough to make the solution fairly discoverable.

+The name on the brush has been changed to ACME in order to suggest this line of thinking to players familiar with the cartoons.
+I have no idea what significance Van Gogh had to the original author.
+It seems irrelevant to the game except for maybe a thematic coherence with suffering and death.
+I've moved his name into a generic response when the player attempts painting anything besides a door.
+This way he's still present in the game but hopefully less likely to mislead.

 * DRINK verb

 Since the jar can be full of liquid, I added the verb "drink".
 It's just another death trap, though.